Posted by Kyle Escamilla on Fri, Feb 01, 2019 @ 10:45 AM

 This event gives veterinarians the opportunity to take advantage of the current state of accelerated technological advancement in order to deliver the best possible care to all species.

 Attendees will learn how to make veterinary care more personalized and accessible to everyone.
 This new model of learning will develop knowledge and skills that have potential to impact current practitioners and veterinary students.

 Accessible Payment Solutions

-Speaking of accessible care, CrossCheck provides alternative payment solutions to make animal care more affordable to all pet parents.
+Speaking of accessible care, CrossCheck provides alternative payment solutions to make animal care more affordable to all pet owners.
 Many people avoid taking their animals to the vet because of the cost alone.
 Findings from the 2012 edition of the U.S. Pet Ownership & Demographics Sourcebook show that nearly 30 percent of pet owners did not take their animal to the vet because they couldn’t afford it.

 Even with credit payment options, many pet owners do not have the good credit that is needed to qualify.
 CrossCheck has a solution.

-CrossCheck’s Multiple Check service allows pet parents to pay for expensive veterinary care without the use of credit or credit checks.
+CrossCheck’s Multiple Check service allows pet owners to pay for expensive veterinary care without the use of credit or credit checks.
 They simply write up to four checks and designate the dates for veterinary clinics to deposit each check over an extended period (usually 30 days).

-Multiple Check is a win for veterinary clinics as well as pet parents.
+Multiple Check is a win for veterinary clinics as well as pet owners.
 Veterinary clinics are able to treat animals without delay while pet owners gain the peace of mind knowing they have the means to pay for office visits.